gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 For more advance settings https://github.com/marketplace/actions/hugo-setup

 ## Github pages setting
-By default, the github actions pushes the generated content to the `gh-pages` branch.
-This means github has to serve your `gh-pages` branch instead of the default branch.
-You can change this setting by going to Settings > Github Pages, and change the source branch to gh-pages
+By default, the GitHub action pushes the generated content to the `gh-pages` branch.
+This means GitHub has to serve your `gh-pages` branch as a GitHub Pages branch.
+You can change this setting by going to Settings > GitHub Pages, and change the source branch to `gh-pages`.

 ![Screenshot of the github pages setting for setting source branch](/images/hosting-and-deployment/hosting-on-github/set-correct-branch.jpg)